ztrixdev/OpenCafe-Server/README.md

 ## OpenCafe infdev 0.1.2SA
-The goal is to create an open-source platform for small cafe and restaurant startups.
+The goal is to create an open-source platform for small cafes and restaurant startups.
 Instead of relying on proprietary software, a startup can configure OpenCafe for their needs,
 all you need is a web-server and a bit of effort.
-You can dynamically modify what you offer at the moment, keep track of your customers and their orders that they make from the mobile app in the admin panel and more!
+You can dynamically modify what are you offering at the moment, keep track of your customers and their orders that they make from the mobile app in the admin panel and more!

 ### Projects under active development: